-- a) An assessment of avoidance, including: - i. all efforts that have been made to avoid impacts to MNES, particularly in areas of connectivity and high value habitat. - ii. where avoidance has not occurred, with full reasoning. - iii. any remaining impacts to be mitigated to reduce the impacts on MNES. - d) A description (including maps and imagery) of the location, boundaries and size of buffer areas or proposed exclusion zones, and details on how these areas will be enhanced, protected, and maintained.
-Also include a description of any fences or barriers which may be installed around areas where impacts will be avoided. - e) Details of any ongoing mitigation and management measures, including but not limited to: - i.
-Details about pre-clearance and clearance procedures to ensure that species are detected and managed to minimise mortality, stress, injury, or introduction of disease. - ii.
-Information on any buffer zones between the construction footprint and remaining habitat in the referral area and adjacent to the site. - iii.
-Measures to address the risk of MNES entering developed areas, and becoming trapped/isolated without resources for shelter. - iv.
-Management of direct and indirect impacts for the Koala and other and other relevant MNES, due to increased likelihood of human presence, attacks by domestic dogs. - v.
-Information on how the width of any proposed fauna movement corridors will satisfy the requirements of the species, as described in SPRAT profiles and statutory documents.
+RFI 5.1 Provide a consolidated assessment of all proposed measures to avoid and mitigate impacts, including those provided in the referral and any additional to those described in the referral.
+This should include: a) An assessment of avoidance, including: i. all efforts that have been made to avoid impacts to MNES, particularly in areas of connectivity and high value habitat. ii. where avoidance has not occurred, with full reasoning. iii. any remaining impacts to be mitigated to reduce the impacts on MNES. d) A description (including maps and imagery) of the location, boundaries and size of buffer areas or proposed exclusion zones, and details on how these areas will be enhanced, protected, and maintained.
+Also include a description of any fences or barriers which may be installed around areas where impacts will be avoided. e) Details of any ongoing mitigation and management measures, including but not limited to:

-- vi.
-Information on fauna safe road design and placement, including installation of Koala crossing warning signs, wildlife threshold marking on road (include maps and - vii.
-Details of how speed reduction is to be achieved (e.g., traffic calming devices) and plans showing the locations of each of these features and the manner in which they will be implemented). - viii.
+Details about pre-clearance and clearance procedures to ensure that species are i. detected and managed to minimise mortality, stress, injury, or introduction of disease ii.
+Information on any buffer zones between the construction footprint and remaining habitat in the referral area and adjacent to the site.
+Measures to address the risk of MNES entering developed areas, and becoming iii. trapped/isolated without resources for shelter.
+Management of direct and indirect impacts for the Koala and other and other iv. relevant MNES, due to increased likelihood of human presence, attacks by domestic doas.
+Information on how the width of any proposed fauna movement corridors will satisfy v. the requirements of the species, as described in SPRAT profiles and statutory documents. vi.
+Information on fauna safe road design and placement, including installation of Koala crossing warning signs, wildlife threshold marking on road (include maps and imagery). vii.
+Details of how speed reduction is to be achieved (e.g., traffic calming devices) and plans showing the locations of each of these features and the manner in which they will be implemented). viii.
 Other mitigation measures proposed for the mitigation of impacts to MNES movement and remaining habitat on and adjacent to the site.

-RFI 5.2 For each measure proposed, indicate the:

-- impact to be avoided and/or mitigated

-- responsible party h)

-- environmental outcomes to be achieved

-- milestones / performance / completion criteria d)

-- an evidence-based likelihood of success/risk assessment

-- proposed monitoring and evaluation program. f)

-- g) contingency measures.
+RFI 5.2 For each measure proposed, indicate the: a) impact to be avoided and/or mitigated b) responsible party c) environmental outcomes to be achieved d) milestones / performance / completion criteria an evidence-based likelihood of success/risk assessment e) proposed monitoring and evaluation program. f) g) contingency measures.